kcc-community/kcc-docs/en-us/README.md

 ## Disclaimers
 Dear user (hereinafter referred to as "you"):

-KuCoin Community Chain (hereinafter referred to as "KCC" or "we") is a decentralized public chain.
+KCC (hereinafter referred to as "KCC" or "we") is a decentralized public chain.
 Developers around the world can deploy applications on KCC, all users can read, send and trade on KCC.
 Due to the characteristics of decentralization, we hereby remind you the risks of the third-party DAPP are as follows:

 - Before you operate on any platform, wallet or third-party DAPP, please do your own research first;
 - Whether you participate in or use DAPP on KCC through any trading platform or wallet, it is your own behavior and we do not recommend it to you;